Bayselonarrend/OpenIntegrations/docs/en/md/Start/Component-requirements.md

 **1. Can I rebuild the external components?**

 Yes.
 The Rust sources live under [src/addins](https://github.com/Bayselonarrend/OpenIntegrations/tree/main/src/addins).
-Put the built binaries in a ZIP together with the [manifest file](https://github.com/Bayselonarrend/OpenIntegrations/blob/main/src/addins/MANIFEST.XML), then replace the archive from the release that matches your delivery.
-The [build.bat](https://github.com/Bayselonarrend/OpenIntegrations/blob/main/src/addins/build.bat) script in `src/addins` describes how release builds are produced.
+Put the built binaries in a ZIP together with the [manifest file](https://github.com/Bayselonarrend/OpenIntegrations/blob/main/src/addins/MANIFEST.XML).
+The [build.bat](https://github.com/Bayselonarrend/OpenIntegrations/blob/main/src/addins/build.bat) script in `src/addins` places archives in the four working-tree locations and describes the release build flow.
+To publish the result to the `addins` branch, use `src/addins/publish-addins.bat`; to fetch already published binaries after cloning `main`, use `sync-addins.bat` / `sync-addins.sh` (see [Repository storage](#repository-storage)).
+You can also replace the archive from a release that matches your delivery.
 For Windows 7 / Server 2008 R2, use the separate [legacy-win7](https://github.com/Bayselonarrend/OpenIntegrations/tree/main/src/addins/legacy-win7) directory — see the [Windows](#windows) section above.

 **2. Can OpenSSL-dependent components be rebuilt against OpenSSL 1.1 / 1.1.1k?**